lakejason0/lakejason0/README.md

 <div lang="en">
 <h3>Hi there 👋</h3>
 I'm Lakejason0 from <a href="https://files.lakejason0.ml/wiki/User_talk:Lakejason0">Project Archive</a> and <a href="https://minecraft-zh.gamepedia.com/User:Lakejason0">Minecraft Wiki</a>.
-You can contact me on those two talk pages or comment sections on <a href="https://lakejason0.wordpress.com">my blog</a>.
+You can contact me on those two talk pages or comment sections on <a href="https://lakejason0.wordpress.com">my blog</a>, or <a href="https://github.com/lakejason0/lakejason0/discussions">my discussions page</a>.

 I'm currently working on translating Minecraft (Vanilla, Sodium and some other Fabric mods, Wiki, <a href="https://github.com/SPYGlassMC/SPYGlass">SPYGlass</a> etc.) and writing articles on my Wiki, Project Archive.
 I'm more than glad to help you with Chinese localization, both in Simplified (Native) and Traditional.